Preventative septic maintenance guidance for Maple Ridge homeowners and acreage properties Plan service

 • Give cautious guidance without hard promises

-• Lead planning-stage visitors into the same request form
+• Lead planning-stage homeowners into the same request form

 Good homeowner habits